aveswoods/godot-procedural-bodies/README.md

 - `radius_function`:

-   The function that is rotated around the y-axis is called `_procedure_func`, and this is the value passed as `radius_function`.
+   The function that is rotated around the y-axis is called `_radius_func`, and this is the value passed as `radius_function`.
 Evaluations of this function are translated into distances from the y-axis.
-There are important characteristics about this function:
+There are important characteristics of this function:

    1. It is evaluated *only* over [0, 1], i.e., between 0 and 1 inclusive
    2. Its range over [0, 1] should also be [0, 1].
 It does not *have* to be, but it is recommended